gramcracker/neural_network/README.md

 You will need support for c++ >= 11.
 This works best with g++ >= 11, and the pthread library.

 ### Installing
+download the repo and in the terminal type:
 ```
 cd build
 cmake ..